inside.ewu.edu

 Pre-requisites: PSYC 381 or instructor permission.

-The course Prejudice and Stereotyping is a five credit discussion course that examines the social psychological underpinnings of prejudice, stereotyping and discrimination.
-The course topics will address specific types of prejudice such as sexism and racism, individual differences and cognitive states that can lead to prejudice, the effect of prejudice on its targets and reducing prejudice.
+A discussion course that examines the social psychological underpinnings of prejudice, stereotyping, and discrimination.
+Topics address specific types of prejudice such as sexism and racism, individual differences and cognitive states that can lead to prejudice, the effect of prejudice on its targets, and reducing prejudice.

 PSYC 483.
 GROUP DYNAMICS.
 5 Credits.

-Pre-requisites: declared Applied Developmental Psychology major, PSYC 307, PSYC 315, PSYC 405 or permission of the instructor.
+Pre-requisites: declared Applied Developmental Psychology major, PSYC 307 and PSYC 315, or permission of the instructor.

 Introduces the principles formed through the scientific study of group dynamics within a developmental context via multi-level analysis (i.e. individual group members, sub-groups within a group, whole groups, intra-group dynamics, inter-group dynamics, and the intersectionality of groups) while considering the applications of these scientific principles in the helping professions and the challenges associated with studying groups.